abelozer/cisco-hints/ios-xr/low-memory-upgrade.md

 ## Remove FPD pie

-System needs FPD pie only during first line card boot with new version to upgrace microcode.
+System needs the FPD pie only during first line card boot with new version to upgrace a microcode.
 Later this package only consumes space.

 ```cisco
 admin# install deactivate disk0:asr9k-fpd-px-4.3.4